entelect-incubator/.NET/Phase 6/Step 3/README.md

 Next, I will call the UseSimpleAssemblyNameTypeSerializer and UseDefaultTypeSerializer one after the other, to set serialization configuration.

-Finally, I will call UseMemoryStorage on the IGlobalConfiguration instance to set up an in-memory storage provider.
+Finally, I will call UseSqlServerStorage and pass it the connection string to the Pezza database to set up the storage provider.

 Next, I will call the extension method AddHangfireServer on the IServiceCollection instance to add the Hangfire server to the dependency injection container.
 Which we will use later to configure and run jobs.

 ## **Dashboard**

-Once the basic setup for the dependency injection container is done, now I will add the middleware needed to add the Hangfire dashboard UI.
-For that, I will call the extension method UseHangfireDashboard to the IApplicationBuilder instance.
+Once the basic setup for the dependency injection container is done, now I will add the middleware needed to add the Hangfire Dashboard UI.
+For that, I will call the extension method UseHangfireDashboard on the IApplicationBuilder instance in the Configure method of the Pezza.Scheduler StartUp class.

 ```cs
 app.UseHangfireDashboard();